SUPPORTING US AGAIN

-We believe our new initiative can be fundamental in helping them to take the first step to controlling their own lives and how they progress rather than as one young person in such a family situation said: “I’m just never going to get out of this!”
+We believe this initiative was fundamental in helping these young carers take the first step to controlling their own lives and how they progress rather than as one young person in such a family situation said: “I’m just never going to get out of this!”

 Giving greater ownership to Young People is what our Care2Share scheme is all about.

 The introduction of our Care2Share initiative, enables the Young Carers, more than ever before, to share their views with us.
 This will help Camp&Trek to develop and expand our programme through working to the criteria that the young people themselves raise.

 With funding support from the Big Lottery’s Young Start, Care2Share is empowering the young people we work with to have greater involvement in and ownership of our annual programme.